 Why is tribal knowledge crucial for an organization?

-Have you had any personal experience with tribal knowledge?
-How did you overcome it or embrace it?
+Do you have real-world experience with tribal knowledge?
+How did you get over it, or did you eventually embrace it?
 Let us know in the comments!